| SIMM RAM FPM and EDO RAM Fast page mode DRAM is also called FPM

 be changed with /CAS held low, and the data output will be updated

+accordingly a few nanoseconds later.
 Nibble mode is another variant in which four sequential locations

 within the row can be accessed with four consecutive pulses of /CAS.
 The